-These flares work great as emergency signaling devices out in remote areas and are perfect for backcountry hunters and those who live a little off the grid, but still want to be found by emergency services should the need arise.
+These flares work great as emergency signaling devices out in remote areas and are perfect for backcountry hunters and those who live a little off the grid.

 Also, they’re just darn fun.
 You can turn your shotgun into a miniature multi-colored fireworks mortar for relatively cheap… they’re still $5 or so a pop though, so pick your moment carefully.

 Based on the ancient bolo hunting tool, bolo rounds (also called chain shot, ball and chain rounds, or “Macho Gaucho” rounds) consist of two steel ball bearings connected by a length of steel cable.

 The result is a very different round from most out there.
 You have two fairly mobile ball bearings attached to each other by a cable that’s dangerous in its own right at the speeds it’ll obtain when fired from a shotgun.

 Picking them up just for fun to plink at an old box or to try and shred a can?
 That I can see being worth the cost of admission.

 Flechettes are tiny steel darts that first saw heavy use in the heavy jungle environments of Vietnam.
 Imagine a shotgun that fires hardened nails rather than buckshot, and you’ll be in the right ballpark.

 At close ranges, flechette rounds can put a cluster of steel darts through dense foliage, soft body armor, and even thin sheet metal.
 It goes without saying that anyone getting hit with these is going to have a tremendously bad day.

 For practical self-defense purposes, you’re probably still better off with 00 buck.
 But this is one of the few rounds on this list that I can see being a realistic option for serious defensive use.